xfactor20/compute-services/azure/README.md

 which terraform
 ```

-The Azure provider in Terraform requires the following environment variables defined...
+The Azure provider in Terraform requires the following environment variables defined by the previous section.

 - `ARM_SUBSCRIPTION_ID`
 - `ARM_TENANT_ID`